binomialhq/poly/doc/SPECIFICATION.md

     2: string tag
 }

-model Pet: NewPet {             // Error! "name" and "tag" are not declared
+model Pet from NewPet {             // Error! "name" and "tag" are not declared
     1: int32 id required
 }
 ```